dylanclement/ant/front.ant/README.md

-Front end UI for application, used to communicate.
+front end UI for application, used to communicate.

-Provide input to system.
+provide input to system.